arduino/lab-micropython-installer/README.md

 - Add a descriptor for the device to [descriptors.js](./firmware-flash/logic/descriptors.js).
 The descriptor contains the VID and PID of the board plus some instructions on how to flash a firmware.
 - If the board requires a flashing tool other than the ones already supported, it needs to be added to [firmware-flash/bin](./firmware-flash/bin/) and the corresponding Node.js binding needs to be added to [flasher.js](./firmware-flash/logic/flasher.js)
 - An SVG asset of the board needs to be added to [assets/boards](./assets/boards/).
 The filename will be derived from the board manufacturer and product name in the descriptor.

+## 🐛 Reporting Issues
+If you encounter any issue, please open a bug report [here](https://github.com/arduino/lab-micropython-installer/issues).
+Please also add all generated log output to your issue.
+To get that, you need to launch the tool from the command line:
+- macOS: `"/Applications/MicroPython Installer.app/Contents/MacOS/micropython-installer"`
+- Windows: `micropython-installer.exe | echo`
+- Linux: `micropython-installer`

+You may need to adjust the path depending on where the tool is installed on your system.

 ## 💪 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.